 As a Flight Training Partner with the Air NZ Aviation Institute, it is now a requirement that all prospective students complete the ADAPT pilot pre-screening tool in the first instance.
 This test can be accessed on the ServiceIQ website. http://www.nzskillsconnect.co.nz/.

 Candidates should forward their results directly to the School of Aviation as soon as they receive them.
 Candidates are required to meet a satisfactory standard in this test in order to be invited to the subsequent stage of the School of Aviation selection process.

 To gain an understanding of what it is like to fly in a small aircraft, all candidates residing in New Zealand are required to have taken at least one trial ("experience") flight before their selection board appointment is confirmed.
 Trial flights experiences can be flexible (eg taken at any New Zealand flight training organisation), with pilot friends, or at the annual Massey University Aviation Open Day.

 To ensure students can have a reasonable expectation of satisfactorily completing this degree, they must meet further selection requirements including:

 Selection boards for candidates applying to commence in January are held in early December immediately after NCEA examinations.
-Selection boards for candidates applying to commence in July are held in early June.
+Selection boards for candidates applying to commence in July are held in the last week of May.
 Prospective students will be advised of the dates.

 Students invited to appear for Stage Two of the selection process must appear in person at the Massey University campus in Palmerston North, New Zealand.